X-Ray and Radiologic Tech Career Information

 Exploring your schooling options is a great way to begin.
 Check out the schools in the list above to get a jump start on finding one in your area.
 Then request more information and get ready to start training for a career that could enable you to help people while also working with some of the most advanced technology on the planet.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last accessed on April 7, 2016.
+2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on September 10, 2019.

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on February 18, 2016.
+3 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on September 10, 2019.